ml-explore/mlx-examples/llama/README.md

 An example of generating text with Llama (1 or 2) using MLX.

 Llama is a set of open source language models from Meta AI Research[^1][^2] ranging from 7B to 70B parameters.
+This example also supports Llama Chat and Code Llama.

 ### Setup